vjcitn/AnVILPublish/README.md

 2. Use the `Package:` field to provide a one-word identifier (e.g., `Package: Bioc2020_CNV`) for your material.
 Add a key-value pair `Type: Workshop` or similar.
-The `Pacakge:` and `Type:` fields will will be used to create the workspace name as, in the example here, `Bioconductor-Workshop-Bioc2020_CNV`.
+The `Pacakge:` and `Type:` fields will be used to create the workspace name as, in the example here, `Bioconductor-Workshop-Bioc2020_CNV`.

 3. Add a ‘yaml’ chunk to the top of each .Rmd file, if not already